paulocsanz/railway-alarm/README.md

 - `INGRESS_LOWER_LIMIT_GB`, `INGRESS_UPPER_LIMIT_GB`
 - `MEMORY_LOWER_LIMIT_GB`, `MEMORY_UPPER_LIMIT_GB`,

-The alarm threshold can be set by defining one or many of those limits, by setting the environment variable with the same name.
-If the variable is unset or 0 it will be ignored.
+The alarm thresholds can be set by defining one or many of those environment variables above.
+If the variable is unset or 0 it's measurement will be ignored.

-The alarm will be emitted if at least one of those limits is breached, if more than one alarm is on at the same time, both will be sent in the WebHook payload
+The alarm will be emitted if at least one of those limits is breached or stops breaching.
+The WebHook will receive the alarms that changed + all alarms that are active at the moment to enable the combination of them.

 ### Interval configuration

 It's possible to configure the details that will control the alarm, like the interval between measurements, the number of data-points to analyze and the minimal number of breaching data-points that will trigger an alarm.

-To set a generic configuration use the following environment variables.
+To set a global configuration use the following environment variables.

 - `PERIOD_MINUTES` is the number of minutes to use to evaluate the metric to create each individual data point for an alarm.